Wells Fargo CEO sorry for 'insensitive comment' on diversity

 “There is no question Wells Fargo has to make meaningful progress to increase diverse representation,” Scharf said on Wednesday.

-Additional reporting by Abhishek Manikandan and C Nivedita in Bengaluru, and Jessica DiNapoli in New York; Editing by Anil D’Silva
+Additional reporting by Abhishek Manikandan and C Nivedita in Bengaluru, Pete Schroeder in Washington D.C., and Jessica DiNapoli in New York; Editing by Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.